WLNE-TV: News operation

 On January 27, 2016, Cianci was taken from the WLNE studios to Miriam Hospital after falling ill during the taping of On the Record and was pronounced dead on January 28 at age 74.
 The episode did not make air, with a special on Cianci airing in its place on January 31.
 The Sunday morning public affairs program was then put on hiatus until June 2016 when In the Arena with Joe Paolino debuted.

-On December 17, 2007, WLNE announced it would launch ABC6 News First at Four, the market's first-ever 4 o'clock news on January 14, 2008.
+On December 17, 2007, WLNE announced it would launch ABC6 News First at Four, the market's first-ever 4 p.m. news on January 14, 2008.
 Described as a "hard newscast" and not morning-show style fluff, First at Four gave WLNE a head start in coverage of weather and politics.
 The hour-long newscast aired for just over three years and competed head to head with The Oprah Winfrey Show airing on WJAR.
 First at Four last aired in April 2011 prior to the sale of the station to Citadel.
-In March 2020, under Standard Media, WLNE began airing a special half-hour 4 o'clock newscast with extended coverage of the COVID-19 pandemic.
-This newscast became a regular part of the schedule on April 13, 2020 and the First at Four title was revived.
+In March 2020, under Standard Media, WLNE began airing a special half-hour 4 p.m. newscast with extended coverage of the COVID-19 pandemic.
+This newscast became a regular part of the schedule on April 13, 2020, and the First at Four title was revived.

-In May 2009, WLNE launched a 10 o'clock newscast on Sunday mornings.
+In May 2009, WLNE launched a 10 p.m. newscast on Sunday mornings.
 Previously, it had only produced weekend morning newscasts for NewsChannel 5.
 It was the only Providence station with a local news broadcast airing at that time.
 In May 2011, Citadel moved the newscast to 7:30 a.m. and added Saturday morning broadcasts in addition to Sunday mornings.
 The weekend morning newscasts were cancelled in 2012.

-In June 2009, the station launched the market's first (since the 1980s) 7 o'clock newscast on weeknights, filling the spot vacated by Entertainment Tonight, which was taken off the schedule due to the station's dispute with CBS Television Distribution.
+In June 2009, the station launched the market's first (since the 1980s) 7 p.m. newscast on weeknights, filling the spot vacated by Entertainment Tonight, which was taken off the schedule due to the station's dispute with CBS Television Distribution.
 In March 2011, this newscast was replaced with infomercials, with the newscast airing only in the event they could not sell the time slot on a given day.
 After the station's sale to Citadel, this newscast was officially replaced with syndicated programming the following month.

-On April 5, 2011, WLNE announced a new programming lineup that included the addition of a 5:00 p.m. newscast on April 25.
+On April 5, 2011, WLNE announced a new programming lineup that included the addition of a 5 p.m. newscast on April 25.
 The station then began to shift towards video journalism, and all remaining reporters and future hires were required to be one-person bands.
 On September 13, WLNE became the second station in the market to broadcast news in high-definition, behind WJAR and just a week ahead of WPRI/WNAC.
 Along with the transition came a standardized graphics package used by other Citadel stations.
 The station received the company's standardized news set in August 2012.